 If you’re here with kids – or just need an excuse to partake in the interactive stuff (no judgement) – then there’s a few simulators (including one that gives you a whiff of what it’s like to be in the cockpit of a RAF Typhoon Jet), plus the Wonderlab Gallery, which features plenty of things to touch, buttons to press and other brain-ticking exercise like slides that test friction and echo tubes that help demonstrate sound frequencies.
 The IMAX theatre is worth checking out as well, boasting all the state-of-the-art specs (70mm and a laser 4K projector) that you’d expect from the place that has ‘science and technology’ as its USP, screening both 3D documentaries and big-screen blockbusters.

-Alongside the permanent fixtures, there’s also an evolving roster of touring and temporary exhibitions at the Science Museum (separately ticketed, but some of which are still free) that range from an in-depth look into Covid-19 vaccines (running until January 2024) and an immersive exhibition about science and sci-fi (until 4th May 2023).
+Alongside the permanent fixtures, there’s also an evolving roster of touring and temporary exhibitions at the Science Museum (separately ticketed, but some of which are still free) that range from an in-depth look into Covid-19 vaccines (running until January 2024) and an immersive exhibition about science and sci-fi (extended until 20th August 2023).
 And like many of London’s big museums, there are Lates – after-hours adults-only antics – held on the last Wednesday of every month, when the museum stays open late into the evening (from 6.30-10pm) for workshops, lectures, pub quizzes, talks, cocktails and maybe even a silent disco.

 Take a date and you’d be sure to find some chemistry…

 NOTE: The Science Museum is open daily from 10am-6pm (last entry 5.15pm).
 Besides access to the temporary exhibitions, entry is free, but you still need to book a visitors slot.
-You can do that and find out more on their website, HERE
+You can do that and find out more HERE.